MirrorNetworking/Mirror/doc/Guides/GameObjects/SpawnObjectCustom.md

     if (Input.GetKeyDown(KeyCode.Space))
     {
-        // Command function is called on the client, but invoked on the server CmdFire();
+        // Server RPC Call function is called on the client, but invoked on the server CmdFire();
     }
 }